phatblat/OutletActionAssertion/README.md

-# Curried Outlet Testing Functions
+# IBOutlet and IBAction Assertion

 An example of testing IBOutlets and IBActions with curried functions in Swift 2.2.